remihndz/Cellular-Potts-Model-CPM-/README.md

-# Cellular Potts Model
+# Cellular Automaton
+This repository contains various simulations using cellular automata/cellular Potts model.
+Code will mostly be in MATLAB/Python.
-Cellular Potts Models (CPM are useful tools in computational biology.
-This project aims at writing Python programs implementing, testing and experiencing with CPM.
+Cellular Automaton (CA) are useful tools in computational biology and other fields due to their simplicity.